Yolette Lévy: Personal life

 She was the mother of three children: Yolette, Jean-Emmanuel, and Henry-Philippe Alfred.

-In December 2017, the Regroupement des femmes de l'Abitibi-Témiscamingue supported the creation of an honorary prize, the Yolette Lévy Award.
+Death and legacy

 Yolette Lévy died December 6, 2018, at the Maison de la source Gabriel, a hospice in Val-d'Or, Quebec, Canada.

+In December 2017, the Regroupement des femmes de l'Abitibi-Témiscamingue supported the creation of an honorary prize, the Yolette Lévy Award. Élizabeth Larouche was the first person to receive the prize inn 2019.
+In February 2019 a local beer is created in her memory : Yolette-du-Monde.